Self-portraits by women painters: Attribution problems and the male ego

 Schalcken's 1680 painting of a woman painting was attributed to Godfried Schalken before its restoration in the 20th century revealed the full signature, that of his sister Maria Schalcken.
-Often the daughters of painters, wives or sisters of painters, female artists have seen their work unrecognized or minimized - if not ridiculed or vilified - their talent denied or exploited, their careers forgotten and their names erased, often for the benefit of their male relatives, and also of more famous painters, this in greater or lesser good faith, or fraudulently, by forging a signature.
+Often the daughters, wives or sisters of male painters, female artists have seen their work unrecognized or minimized (if not ridiculed or vilified), their talent denied or exploited, their careers forgotten and their names erased, often to the benefit of their male relatives, and also of more famous painters, this in greater or lesser good faith, or fraudulently, by the forgery of a signature.
 A simple example among many others, when the portraits and self-portraits of Jacques-Louis David's female students were considered particularly successful, the teacher was suspected of being the author, and the false attribution was then adopted by posterity.
 The portrait signed "MDH Keane" (the initials "MDH" being those of her maiden name) was produced after the highly publicized lawsuit won by Margaret Keane in 1986 against Walter Keane over the authorship of all the paintings she had simply signed "Keane".
-This case is reminiscent of others, such as the paintings of Judith Leyster signed by Frans Hals, of Constance Mayer signed by Pierre-Paul Prud'hon... or simply the actions of Jean-Baptiste-Pierre Lebrun, a painter of no stature but an informed dealer, who sold the paintings of his wife Élisabeth Vigée Le Brun without her having the slightest idea of the fortune he had made from them and which he had lost in gambling.
+This case is reminiscent of others, such as Judith Leyster's paintings signed by Frans Hals, those of Constance Mayer signed by Pierre-Paul Prud'hon... or simply the actions of Jean-Baptiste-Pierre Lebrun, a painter of no stature but an informed dealer, who sold the paintings of his wife Élisabeth Louise Vigée Le Brun without her having the slightest idea of the fortune he had made from them and which he had lost in gambling.
 Even as an adult and later married, Marietta Robusti remained under the thumb of her father Tintoretto all her life, and was able to leave only very few paintings of her own.
 Problems of attribution also arise for Virginia Vezzi, wife and model of Simon Vouet, of whom there are at least one or two self-portraits.